If you want to apply to Providence College, the regular decision application deadline is January 15 and the application fee is $65.

 |Standardized Test Scores||Considered|

-To apply, all applicants to Providence College must submit the following items.
-Double check with Providence College's admissions department to confirm all application materials and requirements.
+To apply to Providence College, all applicants must submit the following items.
+Check with Providence College's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|